randylubin/blog-randylubin/_posts/2021-01-06-positive-ai-economic-futures-workshop.md

 [_Original Thread_](https://twitter.com/randylubin/status/1340097524351168512)

 Yesterday I wrote about running an interactive \~90 person workshop on positive AI economic futures.
-Today I want to share some of the experience design patterns that [@mmasnick](https://twitter.com/mmasnick) and I used to ensure that it was smooth and successful.
+Today I want to share some of the experience design patterns that Mike and I used to ensure that it was smooth and successful.

 We were able to employ a bunch of techniques that we've been exploring over the past few years and hopefully you'll find them interesting, especially if you want to run interactive events.
 This event was on Zoom but many of these patterns apply on any platform, or even offline.